sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 ## Conclusion

 The most important part of today's post is that you absolutely __must__ update your existing apps.
-Otherwise, come iOS8, users will no longer see the notifications you'd expect them to.
+Otherwise, come iOS 8, users will no longer see the notifications you'd expect them to.
 The API for registering for notifications is pretty simple, and separating out the arrival vector from the user notification permissions makes it easier for both developers and users to understand.